lab313ru/smd_ida_tools2/README.md

 ## How To Set Read Write Breakpoints On VDP VRAM , VDP CRAM , VDP VSRAM

+NOTE: this works for DMA operations as well.

 Once you are debugging, in the IDA View click 'g' and go to either:
 0x00D00000 ( DBG_VDP_VRAM:00D00000 ) - For VRAM ..

 0x00D10000 ( DBG_VDP_CRAM:00D10000 ) - for CRAM